- Best IWB Holster

 Generally, I’ve found rigs like the V3 No Print Wonder to do a good job.
 However, I have not used this specific holster before, so I cannot give it a thumbs up or down yet.
 But, it is one I would consider.
 The V3 No Print Wonder has an MSRP of $69, and the company is shipping them now.

 V3 Stingray – Compared to the No Print Wonder, the Stingray is downright conventional.
 It is an inside the waistband rig made of Kydex with an open top.
 A single polymer clip connects the holster to a belt.
 The clip is adjustable to allow for either a neutral or 15˚ cant.
 These carry a full retail price of $49.

-CrossBreed Holsters is prominent manufacturer of concealed carry rigs for self-defense.
-Some of its most popular designs use a hybrid approach that use both leather and synthetic materials.
+CrossBreed Holsters is a prominent manufacturer of concealed carry rigs for self-defense.
+Some of its most popular designs use a hybrid approach that uses both leather and synthetic materials.

 Mini Slide – If you prefer an outside the waistband holster, the Mini Slide is hard to beat.
 This rig uses a long leather backer with slots to run your belt through.
 In the center of the leather is a Kydex shell molded for a precise fit to the Mossberg MC1sc pistol.
 Between the Kydex shell and the leather pressure from being next to your body, the gun is held securely.